 A person with a parathyroid tumor may experience the following symptoms or signs.
 Sometimes, a person with a parathyroid tumor does not show any of these symptoms.
 The doctor may diagnose a problem if a blood test shows an increased level of calcium in the blood, a condition called hypercalcemia .
 The symptoms listed below may also be caused by a medical condition that is not a tumor.

 - Kidney problems, including pain in the upper back and excessive urination

 - Stomach pain

-- History of gastroduodenal (stomach and/or small intestines) ulcers
+- History of gastroduodenal ulcers, which are ulcers found in the stomach and/or small intestine

 - Difficulty speaking

 - Malaise, a general feeling of discomfort or illness